nyu-pl-sp19/class04/README.md

   * assignment to formal, if allowed, also affects memory location of actual

   An example of a language that supports call-by-reference parameters is C++.
-Here, the fact a parameter is passed by reference is indicated using a *reference type*:
+Here, the fact that a parameter is passed by reference is indicated using a so-called *reference type*:

   ```c++
   void incr (int& x) {